IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ===================================================================  ==

 Given that the operating reserves depend on the area, assigning an area to a country can be sensible.
-These operating reserves must include Automatic Frequency Restoration Reserves (aFRR) and Manual Frequency Restoration Reserves (mFRR) for electricity balancing from ENTSO-E.
+These operating reserves must include Automatic Frequency Restoration Reserves (aFRR) (a.k.a. secondary reserve, deployed <5 min) and Manual Frequency Restoration Reserves (mFRR) (a.k.a. tertiary reserve, deployed <12.5 min) for electricity balancing from ENTSO-E.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.